wangleihitcs/ImageCaptions/README.md

 ### ImageCaptions
-a base model for image captioning
+A base model for image captioning

 ### Config
 - python 2.7